 Read more here: What is Hospital Indemnity Insurance and What Does It Cover?

-Twin City Underwriters is thrilled to be able to offer Hospital Indemnities.
-We would love to evaluate your current coverage and select an indemnity that best suits your needs, and your budget!
+Twin City Underwriters is excited to be able to offer Hospital Indemnities.
+We would love to go over your current coverage and help you select an indemnity that best suits your needs and budget!

-A cancer diagnosis is something no one plans for but it’s something many people will face at some point in their lives.
-While Medicare provides important coverage for cancer treatment, it doesn’t eliminate the financial impact that can come with it.
+A cancer diagnosis is something no one plans for but it is something many people will face at some point in their lives.
+While Medicare does provide important coverage for cancer treatment, it does not eliminate the financial impact that can come with it.

-That’s where a cancer indemnity plan can make a meaningful difference.
+That’s where a cancer indemnity plan can make a big difference.

-Cancer indemnity insurance is designed to provide direct cash benefits to you if you are diagnosed with a covered cancer or undergo treatment.
+Cancer Indemnity plans are designed to provide direct cash benefits to you if you are diagnosed with cancer or undergo treatment.
 Unlike traditional health insurance, these payments are not tied to specific bills.
-The money is yours to use however you need, whether that’s covering copays and deductibles, paying for travel to treatment centers, or simply helping with everyday expenses while you focus on recovery.
+The money is yours to use however you need, whether its covering copays and deductibles, helping to paying for travel to treatment centers, or just helping with everyday expenses.

 Many plans offer a lump-sum payment upon diagnosis, along with additional benefits throughout treatment such as chemotherapy, radiation, or hospital stays.
-This added layer of support can help ease the financial strain that often comes alongside a serious illness.
+This is a added layer of support can help ease the financial strain.

 For those on Medicare, this type of coverage can be especially valuable.
-Even with strong health insurance, costs can add up quickly, especially when treatments are ongoing or require specialized care.
-A cancer indemnity plan helps fill those gaps, giving you more control and flexibility during a difficult time.
+Even with strong health insurance, these costs can add up quickly.
+Especially when the treatments are ongoing or require specialized care.
+A cancer indemnity plan helps to fill those gaps, which gives you more peace of mind.

 At Twin City Underwriters, we understand that every situation is different.
-That’s why we take the time to review your current Medicare coverage and help determine whether a cancer indemnity plan fits your needs and your budget.
+That is why we take the time to review your current Medicare coverage and help determine whether a cancer indemnity plan fits what you need.
+If this sounds like something you want to look into, give us a call, we are here to help you plan ahead!

 We are happy to announce that we have created dedicated weekly webinars that focus entirely on these products – we would love for you to attend!